ntnyq/eslint-plugin-ntnyq/docs/rules/no-member-accessibility.md

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-> disallow usage of typescript member accessibility.
+> Disallow usage of typescript member accessibility.

 ## :book: Rule Details